-In determining its recommendation for Mr. Mahon's actual bonus for 2023, the Human Resources Committees considered the financial results and performance achievements described above, as well as other results related to his performance objectives for the year.
+In determining its recommendation for Mr. Mahon's actual bonus in respect of 2024, the Human Resources Committees considered the financial results and performance achievements described above, as well as other results related to his performance objectives for the year.

-After taking into consideration the recommendation of the Human Resources Committees, the Boards awarded Mr. Mahon a total annual incentive bonus of \$2,885,027, which reflected an overall achievement of 152.4% of target.
+After taking into consideration the recommendation of the Human Resources Committees, the Boards awarded Mr. Mahon a total annual incentive bonus of \$3,386,104, which reflected an overall achievement of 178.9% of target.

 This amount is comprised of:

-\$1,633,281 awarded based on results relative to Lifeco earnings, which reflected an achievement of 172.6% of target, and which constitutes 50% of the total award. \$1,251,746 in recognition of Mr. Mahon's performance relative to his individual objectives, which reflected an achievement of 132.3% of target, and which constitutes the remaining 50% of the total award.
+- \$1,893,000 awarded based on results relative to Lifeco earnings, which reflected an achievement of 200% of target, and which constitutes 50% of the total award. - \$1,493,104 in recognition of Mr. Mahon's performance relative to his individual objectives, which reflected an achievement of 157.8% of target, and which constitutes the remaining 50% of the total award.

-The Human Resources Committees considered the assessment conducted by the CRO, as described in the section entitled "Compensation Risk Management", and determined that no risk adjustments to the bonus amount were warranted.
+The Human Resources Committees considered the assessment conducted by the CRO, as described in the section entitled "Compensation Risk Management" and determined that no risk adjustments to the bonus amount were warranted.

-In addition, after taking into consideration the recommendation of the Human Resources Committees, the Boards approved an increase to Mr. Mahon's overall mediumterm and long-term incentive award target from 500% of base salary to 600%, effective 2024, following a review of target positioning relative to the comparator group and in light of Mr. Mahon's performance in the role.
-Based on this target, the Boards, after considering the recommendation of the Human Resources Committees, awarded Mr. Mahon a total medium-term and long-term incentive of \$7,572,000, granted in the form of PSUs (60%) and stock options (40%).
+The Boards, after considering the recommendation of the Human Resources Committees, awarded Mr. Mahon a total medium-term and long-term incentive of \$7,572,000, granted in the form of PSUs (60%) and stock options (40%).